c3lang/c3docs-old/docs/modules.md

 This means that the rule for the common case can be summarized as

-> Types without prefix, functions, variables, macros and constants prefixed with the sub module name.
+> Types are used without prefix; functions, variables, macros and constants are prefixed with the sub module name.

 ## Textual includes

-It's sometimes useful to include an entire file, doing so employs the `@include` macro.
+It's sometimes useful to include an entire file, doing so employs the `$include` function.

 File `Foo.c3`
 ```
 module foo;

-@include("Foo.x");
+$include("Foo.x");

 func void test()
 {